-(1) By writing a Master thesis, the candidate proves that he/she is able to independently work on a problem in his/her field of study within a given time frame and with scientific methods.
-The Master thesis completes the study programme.
+(1) By writing a master's thesis, the candidate proves that he/she is able to independently work on a problem in his/her field of study within a given time frame and with scientific methods.

-(2) The allocation of a subject for the Master thesis must be requested by the candidate.
+(2) The allocation of a subject for the master's thesis must be declared and registered.
 The subject is allocated and supervised by an examiner appointed by the Examinations Committee pursuant to § 7 (1).
-The candidate is given the opportunity to propose subjects for his/her Master thesis.

-(3) Admission to submit a Master thesis is regulated by § 12 of these Examination Regulations.
+(3) Admission to submit a master's thesis is regulated by § 12 of these Examination Regulations.

-(4) The time frame to work on a Master thesis is 6 months.
+(4) The time frame to work on a master's thesis is 6 months.
 The date of the allocation of a subject is put on record.
-Subject and problem definition for the Master thesis are to be formulated in a way that the candidate is able to do the assigned work within the given time frame.
-Upon justified request, the deadline may in exceptional cases be extended by three months.
+Subject and problem definition for the master's thesis are to be formulated in a way that the candidate is able to do the assigned work within the given time frame.
+Upon justified request, the deadline may in exceptional cases be extended by three months, provided that the Examinations Committee gives its approval.

-(5) The Master thesis must be no longer than 80 pages.
-It must be submitted in three bound copies as well as in an electronic format (normally CD-ROM and in a searchable format) to the Office for Student Affairs and Examinations of the Faculty of Biosciences within the prescribed time frame.
+(5) The master's thesis shall not be longer than 80 pages.
+It must be submitted in three bound copies as well as in an electronic format (normally CD-ROM and in a searchable format) to the Office for Student Affairs and Examinations of the Faculty of Biology and Pharmacy within the prescribed time frame.
 If the thesis is written in English, a German abstract is to be submitted as integral part of the thesis.

-(6) The Master thesis is evaluated and graded by two examiners.
-One of the examiners is to be the one who assigned the subject of the Master thesis.
-The evaluation reports must be ready within 6 weeks of submission of the Master thesis.
-The grading is done according to § 14 above and reasons for the grading are to be given.
-The final grade of the Master thesis is the arithmetic average of the two evaluations if the difference of the two is less than 1.0 grades (according to the German grading system).
-If the difference of the two grades given by the two examiners is higher than 1.0 (according to the German grading system), a third expert opinion is sought.
+(6) The master's thesis is evaluated and graded by two examiners.
+One of the examiners shall be the one who assigned the subject of the master's thesis.
+The examiners must be approved by the Examinations Committee.
+The evaluation reports must be ready within 6 weeks of submission of the master's thesis.
+The grading is to be done according to the section 14; the reasons for the grading shall be included into the report.
+The final grade of the master's thesis is the arithmetic average of the two evaluations if the difference of the two is less than 1.3 grades (according to the German grading system).
+If the difference of the two grades is higher than 1.3 (according to the German grading system), a third expert opinion is sought.
 This also applies if one of the two examiners awards the grade 'insufficient' (nicht ausreichend, according to the German grading system).
 The third expert is appointed by the chairperson of the Examinations Committee.
-The final grade of the Master thesis then is the arithmetic average of the three grades.
-However, the Master thesis can only be graded as 'passed' if at least two of the grades are 'sufficient' (ausreichend, according to the German grading system) or better.
+The final grade of the master's thesis can only be graded as 'passed' if at least two of the grades are 'sufficient' (ausreichend, according to the German grading system) or better.

-(7) When submitting his/her Master thesis, the candidate confirms in writing that he/she has written the thesis on her/his own, that no other sources or resources than those indicated were used, and that direct and indirect citations and ideas from somebody else are marked as such.
+(7) When submitting his/her master's thesis, the candidate confirms in writing that he/she has written the thesis on her/his own, that no other sources or resources than those indicated were used, and that direct and indirect citations and ideas from somebody else are marked as such.

-(8) If a Master thesis is not submitted within the time frame prescribed, it is considered as 'failed' pursuant to § 16 (1) below.
+(8) If a master's thesis is not submitted within the time frame prescribed, it is considered as 'failed' pursuant to § 16 (1) below.

-(9) Retaking the Master thesis is possible only once.
+(9) Retaking the master's thesis is possible only once and with a new subject.